 These are the best vegan protein cookies!
-They are so soft and chewy.
-These healthy cookies are made with vegan protein powder, almond flour, oatmeal, peanut butter and chocolate.
-With 8 grams of protein per cookie they're high in protein and so easy to make.
-They are also gluten free and dairy free.
+They are soft and chewy and are high in protein with 8 grams of protein per cookie.
+These cookies are so easy to make and are also gluten-free and dairy-free.

 Table of Contents

 - The taste and texture!
-These healthy protein cookies are so soft and chewy, perfectly sweet, and loaded with chocolate.
+These healthy vegan protein cookies are so soft and chewy and are loaded with chocolate.

 - They are a high protein cookie with 8 grams of protein per cookie.

-- If you love cookies you will also love chocolate filled cookies.
+If you love cookies you will also love my chocolate filled cookies and vegan cassava flour cookies.

-- Protein powder - you can use any vegan protein powder that you like but I recommend using a vanilla flavoured or plain one.
-I used this vanilla one which is made with pea protein.
+Jump to the Recipe Card.- Protein powder - you can use any vegan protein powder or plant based protein powder that you like but I recommend using a vanilla flavoured one.

-- Almond flour - one of my favourite gluten free flours almond flour helps gives these cookies the perfect texture, plus it adds a little extra protein and healthy fats.
+- Almond flour - almond flour helps give these cookies the perfect texture, plus it adds a little extra protein.
+Be sure to use almond flour and not almond meal which is too gritty.

 - Rolled oats - oatmeal helps gives these cookies the perfect chewy texture.
-I used these sprouted rolled oats which are certified gluten free, and certified glyphosate free.
+I use sprouted rolled oats which are certified gluten free, and certified glyphosate free.

 - Chia egg - this is key to give these cookies the perfect chewy texture while keeping these cookies egg free.
 I tried making these cookies without a chia egg and they just don't turn out as well.